rodprogramdev/100-days-of-code/log.md

 # Day 37: December 17, 2018
 Progress: Started working on the customer story section and applied what I've learned from @JonasSchmedtman.
 Going to work on how to upload my project in github pages so that it can be viewable.

+# Day 38: December 18, 2018
+Progress: Did not do any coding today, just did some tutorials in SOLOLEARN for PYTHON.